 An EMS provides the structure by which specific activities can be carried out efficiently and in a manner consistent with key organizational goals; an EMS also allows an organization the flexibility to adapt the system to its needs and priorities.
+The EMS approach has its genesis in the same movement that created the "quality management" systems traditionally applied to manufacturing.
+The two predominant EMS documents are the Code of Environmental Management Principles for Federal Agencies (CEMP) and ISO 14001, Environmental Management Systems.

-4 See DOE STD-1120, Integration of Safety and Health into Facility Disposition Activities and DOE-EM-STD-5502, Hazard Baseline Documentation.
+&lt;sup>4 See DOE STD-1120, Integration of Safety and Health into Facility Disposition Activities, and DOE-EM-STD-5502, Hazard Baseline Documentation.